Thornton-Middle-School/TMS-Pathfinding/README.md

 2. Click the Submit button.
 3. The shortest path will be shown in orange and a green and red dot for the starting and ending positions respectively.
 The distance and predicted walking time (assumes you walk at 4 ft/second) are displayed on the right.
 Otheriwse, "Invalid Input" is displayed on the right in red, and so are the invalid inputs.
+  - If you type "BB" or "GB" (boys'/girls' bathroom) and then a number from 1-3 (there are three bathrooms for each gender) as the ending position, then the shortest path among that of all three bathrooms will be displayed.

-4. If you want to enter in more rooms, press "Reset".
+5. If you want to enter in more rooms, press "Reset".

 ## Example Input & Path
 ![image](https://github.com/Pramad712/Thornton-Shortest-Paths/assets/77818951/3d480c4b-c526-4bc5-b5a6-b502f9dcc323)